 Community Association Social Media Policies

 Code of Conduct.
-Every HOA and condominium association social media policy should first and foremost provide for what information can be posted in the association’s name on social media.
+Every condominium association & HOA social media policy should first and foremost provide for what information can be posted in the association’s name on social media.
 The policy should also establish what can be posted on any forum hosted by the association.
 Any posts allowed should be limited to only accurate and factual information, such as dates and times of meetings.
 Posts should never be personal, controversial, or threatening.
 In addition, posts should never identify individual owners or residents, especially not in a bad light.

 Control.
 HOAs and condominium associations should restrict posting on their behalf to designated individuals or a third-party vendor who has been trained on using social media properly.
 This designated individual should have the authority, among other controls, to approve or refuse posts, manage comments, and remove prohibited content.
 Associations should also actively monitor their social media footprint for potential issues.
 Unofficial websites and prohibited information should be removed when found.